History of surgery: Anesthesia

-The European way of modern pain control through anesthesia was discovered in the mid-19th century, however, such practices were common in the 16th century Bunyoro-Kitara kingdom of modern-day Uganda Africa where the Bunyoro physicians used banana wine as an anesthetic agent, therefore, putting the patients into a comatose state before the surgery.
-Before the advent of anesthesia in Europe, surgery was a traumatically painful procedure and surgeons were encouraged to be as swift as possible to minimize patient suffering.
-The Bunyoro physician's common use of cesarian section however greatly reduced the painful and deadly danger to the mother thus often leading to full recuperation.
-Due to this advanced African surgical knowledge not being common around the world because of a platitude of reasons it meant that cesarian operations in Europe were largely restricted to the worst cases.

 Beginning in the 1840s, European surgery began to change dramatically in character with the discovery of effective and practical anesthetic chemicals such as ether, first used by the American surgeon Crawford Long (1815–1878), and chloroform, discovered by James Young Simpson (1811–1870) and later pioneered in England by John Snow (1813–1858), physician to Queen Victoria, who in 1853 administered chloroform to her during childbirth, and in 1854 disproved the miasma theory of contagion by tracing a cholera outbreak in London to an infected water pump.
 In addition to relieving patient suffering, anaesthesia allowed more intricate operations in the internal regions of the human body.
 In addition, the discovery of muscle relaxants such as curare allowed for safer applications.
-American surgeon J. Marion Sims (1813–83) received credit for helping found Gynecology, but later was criticized for failing to use anesthesia on enslaved Black test subjects.
+American surgeon J. Marion Sims (1813–83) received credit for helping found gynecology, but later was criticized for failing to use anesthesia on enslaved Black test subjects.

 Antiseptic surgery

 The introduction of anesthetics encouraged more surgery, which inadvertently caused more dangerous patient post-operative infections.
-The concept of infection was mostly unknown in Europe until relatively modern times.
-British medical student, Robert Felkin however learned and later brought knowledge from the 16th century Bunyoro-Kitara kingdoms' medical disinfection practices to Europe, however, due to the prejudices against Africans and their knowledge those medical practices were largely ignored thus resulting in the death of thousands of Europeans.
-Filkins's travel through the Bunyoro kingdom led him to also witness physicians cleaning women´s abdomen with banana alcohol as well as thoroughly washing their hands and tools with the same solution before the surgeries thus showing these African's knowledge about bacterial infections.
 The first progress in combating infection in Europe was made in 1847 by the Hungarian doctor Ignaz Semmelweis who noticed that medical students fresh from the dissecting room were causing excess maternal death compared to midwives.
 Semmelweis, despite ridicule and opposition, introduced compulsory handwashing for everyone entering the maternal wards and was rewarded with a plunge in maternal and fetal deaths, however the Royal Society dismissed his advice.